Majestic8Ball/manga-to-epub/README.md

 A command-line tool for converting manga image folders into EPUB files.
 Intended for use with HakuNeko program: https://hakuneko.download/

+Can use created EPUB for programs like Yomu and other EPUB readers

 NOTE: Probably only works on UNIX Based systems

 ## Features